AEADataEditor/aea-de-guidance/Requested_information.md

 - you make every effort to transparently describe the creation of your analysis data

 ### Suggestions
-We strongly suggest using some best-practices as suggested by the literature cited above:
+We **strongly suggest** using some best-practices as suggested by the literature cited above:
-- separation of code and data
+- separation of code and data in directory structure and archive locations
 - separation of read-only input data and modified "analysis" data
 - a clearly defined sequence of processing (possibly through a script)
 - citation of released code
-- citation of data in the README
-This document provides some practical guidance.
+- citation of data in the README (in addition to citing it in the article itself) This document provides some practical guidance.

 ### Encourage
-We encourage you
+We **encourage** you
+- to deposit data early in the research process, as soon as data is collected/ cleaned/ etc. This does not mean that the data becomes public at that time, only that the data has been "locked" in a specific state.
+See below for data hosting.
 - to create a data publication, going into more depth about the data creation (if you created or collected your data)
 - to consider splitting out independent components of your data creation (for instance, the auxiliary data described above) as a separately (useful) data deposit
 - to also make programs that create the analysis data ("cleaning programs") available